 - You must include a nonrefundable $155 processing fee.

 ICE can use prosecutorial discretion to decide whether to deport you or not.
-When you apply for a Stay of Removal, the agency will decide whether to grant your request based on several factors.
+When you apply for a Stay of Removal, the agency will determine whether to grant your request based on several factors.

 Factors influencing ICE stay approval include:

-- How long you have lived in the United States
+- How long have you lived in the United States

 - Connections to your community in the U.S.